scizen9/SEDM-Docs/source/Quick.rst

 robust and accurate our astrometry turns out to be.

-Once the apertures have been placed, an ascii spectrum is automatically generated and all that remains is to run your favorite classifier on the output spectrum.
-SNID is provided, but the format is universal enough to be input to any classifier (Superfit, e.g.).
-The final step is uploading the spectrum and any classification data (type, age, redshift, template figures) to the PTF marshal.
-For this, we suggest you use your own account so you are recorded as the uploader.
+Once the apertures have been placed, an ascii spectrum is automatically generated.
+The format of the ascii spectrum is universal enough to be input to any classifier (Superfit, e.g.), however, SNID is automatically run on PTF targets at the end of the reduction run when a final report is generated.
+For PTF targets, the final report generation also uploads the PTF spectra to the marshal.

 Pre-observing scripted reductions